TamasNeumer/Ph03nix-InterviewPrep/Java/Hibernate/apress_BeginningHibernate.md

 - **Persistance operations**
   - It is important to understand from the beginning that all of the methods (`persist`, `save`, `update`, `merge`, `saveOrUpdate`) do **not** immediately result in the corresponding SQL `UPDATE` or `INSERT` statements.
 The actual saving of data to the database occurs on committing the transaction or flushing the `Session`.
 The mentioned methods basically manage the state of entity instances by transitioning them between different states along the lifecycle.
   - `session.persist(Object o)`
-    - The persist method is intended for adding a new entity instance to the persistence context, i.e. transitioning an instance from transient to persistent state.
+    - The `persist` method is intended for adding a new entity instance to the persistence context, i.e. transitioning an instance from transient to persistent state.
-    - If you try to persist a detached instance, the implementation is bound to throw an exception.
+    - If you try to `persist` a detached instance, the implementation is bound to throw an exception.
+    - If the object properties are changed before the transaction is committed or session is flushed, it will also be saved into database.
+    - `persist` doesn’t return anything so we need to use the persisted object to get the generated identifier value
   - `session.save(Object o)`
-    - Its purpose is basically the same as persist, but it has different implementation details.
+    - Its purpose is basically the same as `persist`, but it has different implementation details.
-    - The call of save on a detached instance creates a new persistent instance and assigns it a new identifier, which results in a duplicate record in a database upon committing or flushing.
+    - The call of `save` on a detached instance creates a new persistent instance and assigns it a new identifier, which results in a duplicate record in a database upon committing or flushing.
+    - **Important:**
+      - Technically you can `save` an entity outside of the transaction boundary, however mapped entities will not be saved causing data inconsistency.
+It’s very normal to forget flushing the session because it doesn’t throw any exception or warnings.
+      - Hibernate `save` method returns the generated id immediately, this is possible because primary object is saved as soon as `save` method is invoked.
+      - If there are other objects mapped from the primary object, they **gets saved at the time of committing transaction or when we flush the session**.
   - `session.merge(Object o)`
     - The main intention of the merge method is to update a persistent entity instance with new field values from a detached entity instance.
 The `merge` method
       - finds an entity instance by id taken from the passed object (either an existing entity instance from the persistence context is retrieved, or a new instance loaded from the database);